Shadownox/iccm-transset/README.md

 ICCM TransSet
 =============

-Companion repository for the 2019 article "" published for the 17th Annual Meeting of the International Conference on Cognitive Modelling.
+Companion repository for the 2019 article "On the Matter of Aggregate Models for Syllogistic Reasoning: A Transitive Set-Based Account for Predicting the Population" published for the 17th Annual Meeting of the International Conference on Cognitive Modelling.

 ## Overview